qiaoceng/NYCU-2026-aicapstone-Final-Project/submission/README.md

     ```
     Note: `rollout_record_platform.py` can save the simulation videos and create a .json file to record the initial positions of the blue cups and the pink cups.

-3. (Optional) Build the distribution map of the cups' initial positions
+3. (Optional) Build the distribution map of the cups' initial positions (Related file: scripts/rollout_record_scatter.py)
     ```bash
     python scripts/rollout_record_scatter.py \
         --json [Path to the json file] \